WGLab/LIQA/README.md

 ## Examples isoform analysis using LIQA.

-Please refer to [Examples](https://github.com/WGLab/LIQA/blob/master/doc/Examples.md) for examples of how to use LIQA.
+Please refer to [Demo and Examples](https://github.com/WGLab/LIQA/blob/master/doc/Examples.md) for examples of how to use LIQA.

 ## Contact